Title 105 | Chapter 001 | Regulation 400REG

 Benefits Not Taken into Account for 415(b) Limit.
 For purposes of this administrative regulation, the following benefits shall not be taken into account in applying these limits:(1)

-Any ancillary benefit which is not directly related to retirement income benefits;(2)
+Any ancillary benefit that is not directly related to retirement income benefits;(2)

 That portion of any joint and survivor annuity that constitutes a qualified joint and survivor annuity pursuant to 26 U.S.C.
 415(b)(2)(g); and(3)